0207 889 0786 Donate Now

 What does the Quran Say About Charity?

-The Quran and Hadith are replete with references to the virtues of charity.
-In the Quran, Allah (SWT) says: “example of those who spend their wealth in the way of Allah is like a seed [of grain] that sprouts the into seven ears; in every ear, there are a hundred grains.”
+There are many Islamic quotes about charity within the Quran that show the importance of giving in Islam.
+In the Quran, Allah (SWT) says: “example of those who spend their wealth in the way of Allah is like a seed [of grain] that sprouts into seven ears; in every ear, there are a hundred grains.”
 (Qur’an 2:261).
 This verse beautifully illustrates the exponential reward of giving, encouraging Muslims to be generous in their donations.

-The Prophet Muhammad (peace be upon him) also taught that the act of giving should be a part of the communal spirit.
+There are also multiple Hadith regarding charity that show Muslims how the Prophet Muhammad (PBUH) viewed giving to the poor.
+He taught others that the act of giving should be a part of the community and communal spirit.
 One Hadith states, “He is not a believer whose stomach is filled while the neighbour to his side goes hungry.”
 (Sahih Muslim).
 This powerful statement reminds us of the social responsibility we have towards our neighbours and community members.
-In Islam, ensuring that those around us are not suffering from hunger is a vital aspect of faith.
+In Islam, making sure that those around us are not suffering from hunger is a vital part of faith.

-This spirit of community is particularly significant when it comes to providing charity meals.
+This spirit of community is particularly important when it comes to providing charity meals for those who are facing hunger and malnutrition.
 Feeding the hungry is one of the most direct ways to fulfil the obligation of charity in Islam.
-It is an act that not only provides immediate relief to the recipient but also fosters a sense of solidarity and unity within the community.
+It is an act that provides immediate relief to those who desperately need it and helps to create solidarity and unity within the community.

-By donating to Charity Meals, you are not just feeding a person for a day; you are participating in a cycle of blessings that benefits both the giver and the receiver.
-Your donation, no matter how small, can provide warmth, comfort, and hope to those who might otherwise go without a meal.
+By donating to us, you are not just feeding a person for a day; you are participating in a cycle of blessings that benefits both the giver and the receiver.
+Your donation, no matter how small, can provide warmth, comfort and hope to those who might otherwise go without a meal.

-Consider the Hadith, “The best charity is to satisfy a hungry person.”
+When donating, consider the charity Hadith,“The best charity is to satisfy a hungry person.”
 (Bayhaqi).
-This simple yet profound act is a direct way to follow the Sunnah of the Prophet Muhammad (peace be upon him) and earn immense reward from Allah (SWT).
+This shows just how important giving to those who cannot feed themselves or who don’t have access to food is.
+It is a simple yet extraordinary way to follow the Sunnah of the Prophet Muhammad (PBUH) and earn immense reward from Allah (SWT).

 Islam and Charity are a Lifelong Commitment

-Incorporating charity into our daily lives is a powerful way to live out the teachings of Islam.
-By donating to Charity Meals, you are not only helping to alleviate hunger but also fulfilling a crucial aspect of your faith.
-Remember the words of the Prophet Muhammad (peace be upon him), “Charity does not decrease wealth.”
-What you give will return to you multiplied in ways that only Allah (SWT) can bestow.
+Living a life filled with charitable acts is a powerful way for Muslims to follow the teachings of Islam and have a happy lifetime.
+If you donate to Charity Meals, you instantly help us with our mission to eradicate hunger and provide nourishment to those who desperately need it.
+This simple act ensures that you fulfil a crucial aspect of your faith and gain rewards.
+As you donate, remember the words of the Prophet Muhammad (PBUH) in this charity Hadith “Charity does not decrease wealth.”
+What you give will return to you multiplied in ways that only Allah (SWT) can give to you.

-Let us strive to embody the spirit of generosity that Islam teaches us.
-Let us be the reason someone doesn’t go to bed hungry tonight.
-Donate now and be a part of the change that brings blessings to you and those you help.
-The rewards are immense both in this world and the next.
+It is best to try and embody the spirit of generosity that Islam focuses on as much as possible throughout your life.
+Let yourself be the reason that someone doesn’t go to bed hungry tonight.
+Donate now and be a part of the change that brings immense blessings to you and those you help in this life and the hereafter.